Defense Information School: Leadership courses

 The Public Affairs Leadership Department is one of four departments in DINFOS.

 The Public Affairs Leadership Department offers the Qualification Course (PAQC), the Joint Expeditionary Course (JEPAC), the Joint Intermediate Course (JIPAC), and the Joint Senior Course (JSPAC).
 Courses are offered to military officers, senior enlisted personnel, Department of Defense civilians, and members of coalition partners from around the world who are preparing for or already in billets of public affairs leadership.

-The Public Affairs Qualification Course (PAQC) provides those who are new to the public affairs field the fundamentals of public affairs to include military-media relations, the different mediums used to facilitate the flow of accurate and timely information, and how to conduct public affairs operations in support of the command's mission.
+The Public Affairs Qualification Course (PAQC) provides those who are new to the public affairs field with the fundamentals of public affairs including military-media relations, the different media used to facilitate the flow of accurate and timely information, and how to conduct public affairs operations in support of the command's mission.
 In addition, the students are taught the fundamentals of news, journalism, and how to write and copy-edit in accordance with the Associated Press (AP) Styleguide.

 The Public Affairs Expeditionary Course is a ten-day, intensive follow-on course to PAQC.
 Students are expected to have a basic working knowledge and experience in PA as the course is focused more on the application of PA skills in a field environment.